sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 > Kafka is the “beating heart” of Honeycomb, powering our 99.99% ingest availability SLO

 I have zero intention of going internals of Kafka in this blog post.
-Briefly, Kafka is essentially a distributed log system.
+But to put it briefly: Kafka is essentially a distributed log system.
 A producer receives the telemetry data and quickly forwards it to a Kafka topic.
 The, a consumer reads messages from the topic, processes them, and forwards them to storage.

 My aim is to show some of the capabilities a message queue like Kafka has to offer: